shahista-Chaudhari/AutomationExcerise_selenium_automation/README.md

 git clone https://github.com/lavatech321/AutomationExcerise_selenium_automation.git
 ```

-* Open _testautomation_ folder in Eclipse.
+* Open _automationexcerise.testautomation_ folder in Eclipse by selecting "File -> Import -> Maven -> Existing Maven Project" and select _automationexcerise.testautomation_ folder.

-* Finally run maven build command:
+* Optionally, run maven build command if you don't see "Maven Dependencies" folder:

 ```
 mvn clean install
 ```

-* You can also right click the project, and select "Maven -> Update Project -> Check the 'Force Update of Snapshots/Releases' -> Ok".
+You can also right click the project, and select "Maven -> Update Project -> Check the 'Force Update of Snapshots/Releases' -> Ok".
 This will update the "Maven Dependencies" project.

 * After making any changes to the repository, you can package the code into a jar file: